Corporate Governance

 (Outside Director)

 As an Outside Director, she is expected to make recommendations to our Board of Directors and to play a role in exercising an appropriate supervisory function.
 The reason for appointing her is that she has properly fulfilled this expected role based on her insight into corporate management, acquired through many years of research into corporate strategy, etc., since she was appointed as a Director of the Company.
-Attended all of the 10 Board of Directors' meetings held in fiscal 2022.
+Attended all of the 12 Board of Directors' meetings held during fiscal year 2025.

 Robert Alan Feldman